deem0n/deep-book-clojure/README.md

 ## Installation

 Note, that you will need to download and unzip MNIST images into the `data` directory.
 Use script from the MXNet project which I put into [utils/get_mnist_data.sh](utils/get_mnist_data.sh), it should do the right thing.
-The data files are about 50Mb in size, so I did'nt commit them to github.
+The data files are about 50Mb in size, so I didn't commit them to github.

 ```
 git clone https://github.com/deem0n/deep-book-clojure.git